Well now. Who would have thought we'd ever need a second page for these?!

 It's the anniversary of another Spanish ZooTV show, when U2 were refused accommodation at the Ritz Hotel in Madrid, resulting in a phone call from MacPhisto asking to speak to the manager!

 Referencing the Frank Sinatra song (as he did at both Glasgow shows in 1993), MacPhisto tells the audience "I have always been with you, Chicago.
 You're 'my kind of town'!" – before dissolving into laughter and sneering "Oh, God almighty, who writes this shit?!"
 He says he's having "a kind of comeback", and once again praises the "Interweb" for making his job so much easier: "I'm kind of... all over you, in your telephones.
 Don't you love those ones and zeroes?"

-There's a welcome new addition to MacPhisto's outfit at this show – a splendid black ruffled shirt, similar to his old red one!
+There's a welcome new addition to MacPhisto's outfit at this show (sadly for one night only) – a splendid black ruffled shirt, similar to his old red one!

 It appears that MacPhisto is finding Jagger & Richards' lyrics a little corny, as he can barely make it through his Sympathy For The Devil routine for cringe-laughing.
 He's still amused by people spying on themselves with their "telephones", too – "Myself and Comrade Putin had a real laugh about that!"
 His look on stage continues to evolve, with some ZooTV-style eyeshadow being worn this time.

 In his nightly report home to Ali after Acrobat, Bono says "I hope I didn't freak them out with the MacPhisto thing here in Nashville – I think they were cool with it!" (to a loud cheer of confirmation from the crowd), before prompting laughter with the afterthought "Freaked ME out!"

 It's now 25 years since the Nantes show and MacPhisto's conversation with a no-nonsense taxi operator, who refused to accept that his location was "everywhere"!